datalayer/jupyter-ui/jep/README.md

 The current usage of those technologies at Jupyter is:

-- Notebook: Relies on jQuery.
+- Notebook until V6: Relies on jQuery.
+- Notebook V7: Relies on Retrolab, thus on Lumino and JupyterLab (https://jupyter.org/enhancement-proposals/79-notebook-v7/notebook-v7.html).
 - JupyterLab: Relies on Lumino, potentially with React.js underneath.
 - JupyterHub: Relies on jQuery and React.js.
 - Nteract: Relies on React.js.